Troika report on Greece may come after U.S. vote

 Differences inside the troika about the precise extent of Greece’s debt problems, combined with political pressure to hold off for another few weeks, look likely to mean a delay until mid-November.
 In the meantime, Greece will be kept afloat by issuing short-term treasury bills and its banks will get access to emergency funds from the Greek central bank.

-The European Commission’s representative on the troika, Matthias Mors, denied that the report could be delayed, and an official at Greece’s finance ministry said he had been assured that there would be no slippage.

-A U.S. official said the United States had made clear to European officials that it wanted to avoid any “downside” economic surprises because of the fragile U.S. recovery, but denied that it had anything to do with the U.S. election.

-Several sources in Germany described those conversations with their U.S. counterparts and said the message had been that the Americans didn’t want surprises before the election.
+Several sources in Germany said top officials in Washington had made clear in numerous conversations with their German and European counterparts that they would prefer no surprises before the tightly contested election.

 Most polls show President Barack Obama leading his Republican rival Mitt Romney, but voters remain sensitive to any event that could damage U.S. economic growth and hurt jobs.